azdavis/azdavis.net/posts/en/rjsonnet.md

 ### Parallelizing, combining, and substituting

-We noted before that the early stages of analysis on a given file are independent from other files.
-This includes lexing, parsing, and desugaring.
+We noted before that the early stages of analysis - lexing, parsing, and desugaring - on a given file are independent from other files.

 This was a bit of a fib.
 It's true for lexing and parsing, but not for desugaring.